Graph Neural Networks for Graphs with Heterophily: A Survey: Heterophilic GNN Architecture Refinement

-Different from adaptive message aggregation methods and ego-neighbor separation methods which deal with heterophilic graphs by looking deeply into each layer of GNNs, inter-layer combination methods consider the layer-wise operations to boost the representation power of GNNs under heterophily.
+Different from identifiable message aggregation methods focusing on the fine-grained intra-layer design of GNN architectures with heterophily, inter-layer combination methods consider layer-wise operations to boost the representation power of heterophilic GNNs.
 The intuition behind this strategy is that in the shallow layers of GNNs, they collect local information, \eg, one-hop neighbor locality in two-layer vanilla GCN, when the layers go deeper, GNNs gradually capture global information implicitly via multiple rounds of neighbor propagation.
-Under the heterophily setting, neighbors with similar information, \ie, class labels, might locate in both local geometry and long-term global topology.
+Due to the heterophily characteristic, neighbors with similar information, \ie, class labels, might locate in both local geometry and long-term global topology.
 Hence, combining intermediate representations from each layer contributes to leveraging different neighbor ranges with the consideration of both local and global structural properties, resulting in powerful heterophilic GNNs.
+Fig. \ref{fig:IC} shows the formulation and illustrations of the closely related methods.

+The prior idea first comes from JK-Net~\cite{xu2018representation} which flexibly captures better structure-aware representation with different neighborhood ranges.
+The combination of features among different layers is described as

+where $\operatorname{LA}(\cdot)$ denotes the layer aggregation, such as column-wise combination, max pooling, attention with LSTM, etc.